dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 All we did here is we moved our logic into a new private method called `get_next_position` and use that in our `advance` method.
-This all works but if we walk against the boundary of our board we will just get back the same coordinate as we put in and end up setting the same tile to `Empty` and to `Player` right after.
+This all works but if we walk against the boundary of our board we will just get back the same coordinate as we passed into the function and end up setting the same tile first to `Empty` and then to `Player` right after.
 This isn't just inefficient, it also makes it hard for us to know we bumped against the wall of the board.
 So let's change our function signature to return an `Option` and return `None` when we hit the board walls.